TommiNieminen/TermInjectorPlus/index.md

   2. **Import rule collections**: With this button you can import rule collections and add them to the model.
 Imported rule collections become global, so they can also be used with other models after importing them.
 Next to this button is the **Replace existing rules** checkbox.
 If this checkbox is checked, the rule collections will overwrite existing rule collections that have same ID number.
 If the checkbox is not checked, the imported rule collection will receive a new ID number, and the old collection will not be overwritten.

-### <a name="regex"></a>6.
+### <a name="regex"></a>7.
 Using regular expressions in rules

 Both pre-edit and post-edit rules can contain regular expressions ([.NET regex flavor](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference)).
 Regular expressions enhance the capability of the rules significantly.
-Providing a comprehensive tutorial on regular expression usage is beyond the scope of this documentation, so this section will only cover the usage of regular expressions in the OPUS-CAT MT Engine.
-However, there are many introductory articles aimed at translators available, e.g. [this article by Riccardo Schiaffino from the ATA Chronicle](https://www.ata-chronicle.online/highlights/regular-expressions-an-introduction-for-translators/).
+Providing a comprehensive tutorial on regular expression usage is beyond the scope of this documentation, so this section will only cover the usage of regular expressions in TermInjectorPlus.
+However, there are many introductory articles aimed at translators available, e.g. [this article by Riccardo Schiaffino from the ATA Chronicle](https://www.atanet.org/resources/regular-expressions-an-introduction-for-translators/).

 Regular expressions can be used in pre- and post-edit rules by checking the **Use regex** checkbox when creating or editing the rule:

   <img src="./images/editrules25.png?raw=true" alt="drawing" width="100%"/>
   <img src="./images/editrules26.png?raw=true" alt="drawing" width="100%"/>

 When the **Use regex** checkbox next to a rule pattern field has been checked, the pattern is interpreted as a regular expression.
-If the checkbox is not checked, regular expressions special characters in the pattern will be interpreted as normal text.
+If the checkbox is not checked, special characters in the pattern will be interpreted as normal text.
 Let's take for instance the special character _._ (period), which stands for any character in regular expressions.
 Let's say we have the pattern _Window._.
 If the **Use regex** checkbox has not been checked, the pattern will only match _Window._:

   <img src="./images/editrules29.png?raw=true" alt="drawing" width="100%"/>